St Anne's Catholic Primary School

 - Effectiveness of leadership and management Good 1

-- Previous Ofsted grade: Outstanding on 29th April 2009
+- Previous Ofsted grade: Requires improvement on 14th October 2014

 - Ofsted report: View the Ofsted report